Meet YOLO26: next-gen vision AI.

 "Customer Data" means any data, content, materials, files, or information (including datasets, images, video, annotations, labels, metadata, model inputs and outputs, and other content) that Customer or its authorized users upload to, submit through, transmit to, or otherwise make available for Processing in connection with the Services, including any data generated for Customer through Customer's use of the Services.

-"Customer Personal Data Breach" means a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to Customer Personal Data Processed by Ultralytics or its Sub-Processors in connection with the Services.
+"Customer Personal Data Breach" means a breach of security leading to accidental or unlawful destruction, loss, alteration, unauthorized disclosure of, or access to Customer Personal Data Processed by Ultralytics or its Sub-Processors in connection with the Services.
 Customer Personal Data Breach does not include unsuccessful attempts or activities that do not compromise Customer Personal Data (e.g., unsuccessful log-in attempts, port scans, denial-of-service attacks, or other attacks on firewalls or networked systems).

 "Data Protection Laws" means all applicable laws relating to privacy and data protection that apply to a party's Processing of Personal Data under the Agreement, including (as applicable) the GDPR, UK GDPR, Swiss FADP, ePrivacy/PECR, CCPA/CPRA and other applicable US state privacy laws.